joy-prime/joy-types/README.md

 If the set of types identified by a class has additional members beyond the bare class type, then these additional "class types" are subtypes of the bare class type.
 For example, all vector types are subtypes of the bare vector type.
+A given type is both a superclass and a subclass of itself.

 It is always possible to determine at runtime whether a given type is a subtype of another.